The Real Deal on Divorce and Co-Parenting

 While you lived together, there was likely an “enforcer.”
 Now that you both have your own homes and are synced up on the same running rules, you will both need to step up to the discipline plate.

 Just behind commitment to partner, and knowing yourself enough to team well, comes the willingness and ability to communicate.
 Communication is the lifeblood of every partnership.
 It is also the first function to break down on the side of the road during divorce, and is usually augmented with divorce lawyers.
-Safely picking this back up will be important to the viability of co-parenting.
+(AZ divorce guide and resources for your reference) Safely picking this back up will be important to the viability of co-parenting.
 Answer the following questions together and determine the best means for communicating:

 - What is the easiest and most effective means for daily communication?
 In cases where talking via telephone or in person is stressful, consider email.
 This gives you both the opportunity to read through and even put something in a “saved” file, if some time is required to remove tension.